 Trichloroacetic acid (TCA) and Phenol: If you’re familiar with chemical peels, you’re likely well-versed in both of these skin-smoothers.
 According to Birnbaum, the combination of TCA and phenol creates “a controlled injury of the skin, leading to regeneration and resulting in increased collagen and elastin production.”
 Patel points out the individual benefits of each.
 “TCA clears away dead skin cells to reveal the new skin layers below to treat concerns like skin discoloration, scarring, and wrinkles,” while “Phenol is often used to treat deeper concerns like sun damage, pigmentation, and facial lines.”

-Retinoic Acid: “Retinoid acid is a derivative of vitamin A,” Doyle says, “and it helps to regulate growth and differentiation of skin cells, resulting in a reduction in acne, inflammation, and oil production.”
+Retinoic Acid: “Retinoid acid is a derivative of vitamin A,” Doyle says.
+"It helps to regulate growth and differentiation of skin cells, resulting in a reduction in acne, inflammation, and oil production.”
 It’s also where the Vi Peel’s anti-aging benefits come in; Hilling touts the ingredient’s ability to exfoliate, firm, and volumize the skin.

 How to Prepare for the Vi Peel